Last Updated: July 9, 2020 (minor updates)

 Interest Level.
 Members should have an inherent continuing interest in the history of the Corca Laidhe region (roughly the south part of Munster, the southernmost province of Ireland), otherwise they may lose interest and leave the project.

 Paternal Ancestor Origins.
 Your earliest known paternal line ancestor must be documented in your account.
-A name, approximate year of birth, and location should be provided.
-Country of Origin must be set.
-Geographic coordinates must also be set.
+A name, approximate year of birth, and location should be provided, including Country of Origin and geographic coordinates.

 As you learn more about your earliest known paternal ancestor your data should be updated accordingly.
 See details below.

 Paternal Line Family History Documentation.
 Your account family tree must minimally contain your paternal line history.
 Men, their spouses, approximate birth and death dates, and locations should be in place.
-You are expected to provide as much detail as possible to the townland, village, civil parish, district, shire, county, or province if possible.
+You are expected to provide as much detail as possible to the townland or township, village, civil parish, district, shire, county, or province if possible.

 As you learn more about your paternal line history you can update your family tree in your account.
 See details below.

 Public Sharing of Anonymized Data.
-Your anonymized data must be publicly shared so project reviewers and other interested parties may review our data.
+Your anonymized data must be publicly shared so project reviewers, Ireland researchers, and other interested parties may review our data.
 See details below.

 Y testing needs to be done at FTDNA so your results are integrated into the database and are fully enabled for matches.